ghy38/KIDOLSHOP_TESTING/README.md

 |       |-- testcase			#Test cases are stored here
 |-- test-output				#Test report is stored here
 ```
-#Getting Started
+# Getting Started
-Use the following commands to clone the project
+Use the following commands to clone the project:
 ```
 https://github.com/ghy38/KIDOLSHOP_TESTING.git
 ```